-Erectile dysfunction - Some men may experience erectile dysfunction symptoms (e.g., achieving/sustaining an erection or inability to ejaculate) the first time they are intimate following surgery.
+Erectile dysfunction - Some men may experience erectile dysfunction symptoms (e.g., achieving/ sustaining an erection or inability to ejaculate) the first time they are intimate following surgery.

 If you do experience any erectile dysfunction, it may be short term depending on the type of surgery you have undergone.
 Again, communication with your partner can help to reduce any anxieties around this issue.
-You may wish to contact your consultant, nursing team or GP who will be able to offer advice and reassurance.
+You may wish to contact your doctor or ostomy nurse who will be able to offer advice and reassurance.
 It is also important to share your feelings with your partner to help reduce any worries you may have.
-If your surgery is a planned procedure, your consultant and nursing team may well discuss any possible erectile issues prior to your operation.
+If your surgery is a planned procedure, your nursing team may discuss any possible erectile issues prior to your operation.